6 ways to tackle your wedding planning to-do list from home.

 Do online wedding planning quizzes!
 Get back to Pinterest!
 Read digital wedding planning magazines!
 Consider this time as the opportunity to virtually plan the wedding of your dreams.
 Use this time to get inspiration and research your options.

-While shopping in-store is not possible right now, many vendors will have websites for you to research.
+Most wedding vendors will have websites for you to research.
 Florals, centerpieces, rentals, dresses, tuxedos, shoes, invitations, place cards, wedding favors… needless to say, there are plenty of details you can begin researching, and even purchasing some of these items.

 3. Meet with Vendors Virtually!